wikimedia/operations-software-conftool/conftool/extensions/reqconfig/README.md

   arguments of `vsthrottle` in VCL to control the rate-limiting behaviour.
 * `throttle_per_ip` boolean makes the rate-limiting per-ip rather than per-cache-server
+* `log_matching` if true, it will record in X-Requestctl if a request matches the rule.
+It will thus be included into the `vcl` objects even if disabled; it will just not perform any banning / ratelimiting action.

 ### Use as library
 ```python